 Highlights: Dotonburi, Osaka Castle, Aquarium.

-Partner schools: Daiwa Academy, ECC Kokusai College of Foreign Languages, Kansai College of Business and Language
+Partner schools: Daiwa Academy, ECC Kokusai College of Foreign Languages

 The traditions of Japan are at the forefront of everything in Kyoto.
 This makes it the best place to study in Japan other than Tokyo, if you are looking to immerse yourself in the history of this amazing country.
 With numerous, well-known temples and shrines, it’s a great place if you’re looking for a bit of zen.
 It’s also close to Osaka and is surrounded by plenty of places to visit on day trips.
 Arashiyama, in particular, gives you an easy getaway with monkeys, bamboo groves and glorious red and orange foliage in the autumn months.